 This can be done to boost growth or simply when a network must pay for necessary maintenance.
 The Ripple network has a stash of tokens (XRP) in reserve.

 In contrast, some networks purposefully remove tokens from existence to regulate token value.
-This is achieved by “burning tokens,” which most often entails sending tokens to an “eater address.”
+This is achieved by “burning tokens,” which often entails sending tokens to an “eater address.”

 Finally, some projects adopt a more laissez-faire approach to coin governance.
 Developers maintain the infrastructure but let the tokenomics play itself out without interference.
 This was the brave approach taken by Augur at its inception.